Fire magic links us to our most common ancestors.

 You really shouldn’t touch it.

-Like all the elements, fire bears both creative and destructive force.
+Like all the elements, fire bears both creative and destructive forces.
 Simultaneously dangerous and beautiful, our respect for fire usually begins the first time it burns us!

 Lanterns work nicely for spring and midsummer festivals, anything involving faeries or woodland spirits, and garden blessings.